Textual Unlearning Gives a False Sense of Unlearning: Experiments

 \subsection{Experimental Setups}

 \textbf{Datasets:} In this paper, we investigate unlearning mechanisms on fine-tuned LMs, since the fine-tuning datasets are more configurable and practical for evaluations~\cite{maini2024tofu}.
-However, previous studies indicate that LMs might have ``already seen'' the fine-turned samples in public datasets during pre-training, potentially undermining the reliability of unlearning processes~\cite{maini2024tofu}.
-To ensure rigorous evaluation, we manually construct two \textit{synthetic datasets}, \textit{SynthPAI-age} and \textit{SynthPAI-inc}, enabling fine-tuning on previously ``unseen'' data.
-They are two binary text classification datasets for attribute inference tasks, where texts consist of comments generated by GPT-4 based agents during interactions, labels are commenters' attributes, such as \textit{age} (\textit{young} or \textit{old}) and \textit{income} (\textit{low} or \textit{high}).
-A detailed introduction on datasets is presented in Appendix A. Besides, we focus on text classification task to ensure a fair evaluation of MIA-based auditing and attack methods~\cite{pawelczyk2023context}, as MIA remains poorly defined and lacks robust metrics for text generation tasks~\cite{duan2024membership}.
+We manually construct two \textit{synthetic datasets}, \textit{SynthPAI-age} and \textit{SynthPAI-inc}, for the evaluations.
+They are two binary text classification datasets for attribute inference tasks, where texts consist of comments generated by GPT-4-based agents during interactions, labels are commenters' attributes, such as \textit{age} (\textit{young} or \textit{old}) and \textit{income} (\textit{low} or \textit{high}).
+A detailed introduction on datasets is presented in Appendix~\ref{Appx:dataset}.
+Besides, we focus on the text classification tasks, because: (1) they enable us to design rigorous audit samples for rigorous unlearning auditing in the worst case.
+Specifically, the utilized mislabeled samples have been found to be most vulnerable to privacy leakage on image classification tasks~\cite{aerni2024evaluations}, and rigorous samples for text generation tasks are currently under-explored.
+(2) They ensure a fair evaluation on MIA-based auditing and attack methods~\cite{pawelczyk2023context}, as MIA remains poorly defined and lacks robust metrics for text generation tasks~\cite{duan2024membership}.

+\textbf{Why synthetic datasets:} Previous studies indicate that LMs might have ``already seen'' the fine-tuned samples in public datasets during pre-training, potentially undermining the reliability of unlearning processes~\cite{maini2024tofu}.
+In addition, the real-world data can not meet our requirement, since: (1) pre-trained models are trained on vast amounts of real-world data, which is typically {closed-sourced.
+(2) Recent studies indicate that we can not yet robustly detect whether a specific sample was used among massive pre-training data~\cite{zhang2024membership}.
+Therefore, we utilize synthetic datasets to rigorously ensure the fine-tuning on previously ``unseen'' data.
+Specifically, the synthetic samples are entirely based on \textit{fictional scenarios}, and generated by GPT-4-based agents \textit{released after the models we utilized}.
+Through these efforts, we hope to ensure that the setups are rigorous and thus avoid being potentially misleading.

 \textbf{Models:} We employ Pythia-1.4b~\cite{biderman2023pythia} and OPT-1.3b~\cite{zhang2022opt} LMs for evaluations.
 To ensure effective learning, we apply full-parameter fine-tuning and meticulously configure the training process to prevent overfitting.
-Detailed training configurations and performance results are provided in Appendix B.
+Detailed training configurations and performance results are provided in Appendix~\ref{Appx:training-configs}.